The United States is at war.

 How many US soldiers have been killed or captured?

-Pentagon / CENTCOM
+Pentagon / CENTCOM (figures disputed as outdated)

 Source